sonalichan/team-g/architecture.md

 ## Stub

-**GenerateGerbilNote:** Generate a note from a set of predetermined notes to display onto the current calendar week view.
+**GenerateGerbilNote:** Generates a note from a set of predetermined notes to display onto the current calendar week view
 <ul>

     function GenerateGerbilNote() {
         // TO-DO: ADD CODE HERE
-        return ;
+        return String;
     }

 </ul>

-**AddEvent:** Parse the event object into a string to be store in the FirebaseModel
+**AddEvent:** Parse the event object into a string to be stored in the FirebaseModel
  <ul>

     function AddEvent(String time, String description, String name) {